Training Bursary FAQs

 We open applications for training bursaries twice a year.

-Once in early spring (approx. January-March), and again in early summer (approx. March-June).
+Once in early spring (approx. January-March) – this is a crafdt-specific round, and again in early summer (approx. March-June) – which is usually open-to-all heritage craft forms.

 Application deadlines vary.
 It is crucial to check the Heritage Crafts training bursary page for the most up-to-date information on application opening and closing dates.